Retire in Puerto Vallarta, Mexico

 When we asked people living in Puerto Vallarta about club and activities where newcomers can meet others, they responded:

-"Stroll the malecón in the evening, hang out at Captain Don's bar in 5 de Diciembre neighborhood, and at probably lots of bars in Old Town ("Zona Romantica")," commented one retiree living in Puerto Vallarta, Mexico.
+"Stroll the malecón in the evening, hang out at Captain Don's bar in 5 de Diciembre neighborhood, and at probably lots of bars in Old Town ("Zona Romantica")," said one retiree in living in Puerto Vallarta, Mexico.

 "Go to a restaurant and talk to the people at the table beside you - talk to a anyone.
 It is natural and almost expected here in PV.
 Something I would never do in my original home of Vancouver," explained a retiree in Puerto Vallarta.